nice-digital/nice-design-system/README.md

 Source SVG files and dist files will then be available in *./node_modules/@nice-digital/icons*.

+> Note: NICE Icons is available on Bower as *nice-icons* but is not recommended.

 ### Build process

 Include the path *./node_modules/@nice-digital/icons/dist/_nice-icons.scss* in your SASS.